stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 # How?

-If you know exactly what's going on, at all levels in the client's organization, you can add more value to the client.
+If you know what's going on, at all levels in the client's organization, you can add more value to the client.
 Not only that, the client CEO and leadership team have a tangible context and rationale for accepting your proposals.

-# Old School Consulting Sales
+# Consulting Sales Today

 Historically consulting sales are highly dependent on interpreting what's going on via personal relationships with a few key stakeholders.
 Over lunches, dinners and workshops we try to interpret _the problem_, before scoping out potential ways to help.